Short-Term Disability Insurance in Canada: Role, Limits and Benefits

 If you have employer benefits

 Short-term disability insurance benefits will vary from employer to employer.
 For example, some plans offer benefits for only 17 weeks, while others provide benefits for up to a year.
 These plans typically pay 60-85% of your income while you cannot work.
-Many workers have this type of insurance with their employer, but some do not.

-If you don’t have benefits
+If you don’t have it

 Many workers don’t have any disability insurance from their employers.
 Fewer companies are offering workers’ benefits, and many workers don’t qualify for employer benefits.
 Often, people who are self-employed, contract, casual, part-time, seasonal, on probation, or temporary don’t have short-term disability insurance.

 Two ways workers without employer short-term disability plans can get some income protection in the event of an illness or injury are through private plans and Employment Insurance (EI) sickness benefits.
-Private plans allow you to buy short-term disability, long-term disability, or both.
-EI sickness benefits are government-run, so you don’t need to pay any additional premiums.
+EI benefits are government-run, so you don’t need to pay any additional premiums.

 Employer short-term disability plans

-While many things can cause this, some examples could be a physical injury like a broken bone, torn ACL, or an issue you might need surgery for, such as acute appendicitis.
+The insurance is typically offered as part of a group benefits package.
+Examples of problems covered include physical injuries like a broken bone, torn ligament, or an issue you might need surgery for such as acute appendicitis.
 In addition, short-term disability insurance can cover a wide range of health conditions, including mental health issues such as depression and anxiety.

 The short-term disability plan your employer provides may be through a group insurance plan or funded by the employer.
 As an employee, these plans will look very similar to you.
 The difference is the insurer makes the benefit payments through a group insurance plan, but the employer funds the plan if there is no insurer.